Table of Contents

 - In China, lilies represent 100 years of love, making them a popular wedding flower, as well as a symbol of good luck.

 Lilies became associated with exorcism, as the flower was thought to ward off evil spirits.
 Some also believed that carrying the flower would break a love spell or eliminate negative emotions.

 Floral-based perfumes were loved by the ancient Egyptians.
 Some perfumes were created with 2,000 lily flowers, especially the Lilium candidum, used along with wine, salt, honey, cinnamon, and balanos oil.

 Lily bulbs and roots have been used for medicinal purposes since ancient times.
 It’s thought the Roman soldiers used the juice of its bulbs to treat corn.
 Also, lilies were mixed with honey to treat snakebites and heal infections.

 Lily’s are often worn as accessories, in hair combs or brooches, as well as jewelry.
 The shape of the flower is popular in earrings, pendants, and rings.

 The Lilies in Use Today

 Once a potent ancient symbol, lilies remain a representation of purity, passion, and happiness.
-They’re one of the most beloved flowers for weddings and celebrations, and a perfect addition in summer gardens.
+They’re one of the most beloved flowers for weddings and celebrations and a perfect addition to summer gardens.